-- 1.1 This section of the guidance covers what constitutes 'inside information' as defined by paragraph 1 of Article 1.1 of the Market Abuse Directive (2003/6/EC).
-It does not deal either with inside information relating to commodity derivatives or inside information relating to client pending orders (i.e. trading information). - 1.2 Paragraph 1 of Article 1.1 of the Market Abuse Directive (MAD) defines 'inside information' by means of the following four criteria.
-It is - information of a precise nature - which has not been made public - relating, directly or indirectly, to one or more issuers of financial instruments or to one or more financial instruments - and which, if it were made public, would be likely to have a significant effect on the prices of those financial instruments or on the price of related derivative financial instruments - 1.3 The following paragraphs provide guidance on what CESR considers is covered by the four above criteria, taking into account the relevant provisions of the Level 2 Implementing Measures and drawing on the advice CESR provided to the Commission in December 2002 for these Implementing Measures1.
-It should be noted that the criteria of information of a precise nature and significant price effect are very much linked to each other and that the characteristics of each criterion may have an intensifying effect on the presence of the other.
+- 1.1 This section of the guidance covers what constitutes 'inside information' as defined by paragraph 1 of Article 1.1 of the Market Abuse Directive (2003/6/EC) (MAD).
+It does not deal either with inside information relating to commodity derivatives or inside information relating to client pending orders (i.e. trading information). - 1.2 Paragraph 1 of Article 1.1 of the Market Abuse Directive defines 'inside information' by means of the following four criteria.
+It is - information of a precise nature - which has not been made public - relating, directly or indirectly, to one or more issuers of financial instruments or to one or more financial instruments - and which, if it were made public, would be likely to have a significant effect on the prices of those financial instruments or on the price of related derivative financial instruments - 1.3 The following paragraphs provide guidance on what CESR considers is covered by the four above criteria, taking into account the relevant provisions of the Level 2 Implementing Measures and drawing on the advice CESR provided to the Commission in December 2002 for these Implementing Measures (Ref.
+CESR/03-212c).
+It should be noted that the criteria of information of a precise nature and significant price effect are very much linked to each other and hence it is important not to consider each criterion in isolation.
 However, CESR considers that it is possible to identify separately the factors which should be taken into account in respect of each criterion.